 Minimally invasive surgery has revolutionized surgical care for a wide range of gynecologic conditions.
 For many women, this has meant less pain, shorter hospital stays and faster recovery time.
 Robotic surgery has added greater precision and control during gynecologic procedures, and its use has grown.

-In this video, Scripps OB-GYNs Anupam “Bobby” Garg, MD, and Valerie Gafori, MD, join San Diego Health host Susan Taylor to discuss common gynecologic conditions that can be treated with surgery, including uterine fibroids, pelvic organ prolapse and endometriosis.
+In this video, Scripps OB-GYN Valerie Gafori, MD, and OB-GYN Anupam “Bobby” Garg, MD, join San Diego Health host Susan Taylor to discuss common gynecologic conditions that can be treated with surgery, including uterine fibroids, pelvic organ prolapse and endometriosis.

 They explain minimally invasive gynecologic surgery, how it is different from traditional open surgery and the advent of robot-assisted surgery.
 The gynecologic surgeons cover the risks and benefits of robotic surgery, including robotic hysterectomy.